kofno/jsonous/readme.md

 For an object of any moderate complexity, this nesting may become an eyesore.

-Objects can also built using in the applicative style.
+Objects can also be built using the applicative style.

     const ctor = (id: number) => (email: string) => ({ id, email });
     const decoder = succeed(ctor)